AreaLayer/LNURL/README.md

 SITE_OWNER_URL=https://t.me/qecez
 SITE_OWNER_NAME=@qecez
 SITE_NAME=Bitmia
+NOSTR_PRIVATE_KEY=nsec213....
 ```

 3. Start the app with `./satdress`
+4. If you don't know how to set env you can put the above parameters in your commandline before `./satdress`
-4. Serve the app to the world on your domain using whatever technique you're used to
+5. Serve the app to the world on your domain using whatever technique you're used to

 ## Multiple domains